life-itself/web3/claims/blockchain-tech.md

 ## References
 1. Schneier, Bruce.
 2019.
 ‘There’s No Good Reason to Trust Blockchain Technology’.
 Wired Magazine. https://www.wired.com/story/theres-no-good-reason-to-trust-blockchain-technology/.
+1. Jeffries, Adrianne.
+2018.
+‘Blockchain Is Meaningless’.
+The Verge 7: 2018.
 1. Rosenthal, David. n.d.
 ‘Stanford Lecture on Cryptocurrency’.
 Accessed 2 March 2022. https://blog.dshr.org/2022/02/ee380-talk.html.
 1. Stinchcombe, Kai.
 2017.
 ‘Ten Years In, Nobody Has Come Up With a Use for Blockchain’.
 Hackernoon.
 22 December 2017. https://hackernoon.com/ten-years-in-nobody-has-come-up-with-a-use-case-for-blockchain-ee98c180100.
 1. ———.
 2018.
 ‘Blockchain Is Not Only Crappy Technology but a Bad Vision for the Future’.
 Medium (blog).
 9 April 2018. https://medium.com/@kaistinchcombe/decentralized-and-trustless-crypto-paradise-is-actually-a-medieval-hellhole-c1ca122efdec.